godotengine/godot-docs/getting_started/workflow/export/changing_applicationIcon_for_windows.rst

 You can download it here:
 https://github.com/electron/rcedit/releases

-After downloading, you need to tell godot the path of rcedit on your computer.
+After downloading, you need to tell Godot the path of rcedit on your computer.
 Go to Editor>Editor Settings>Export>Windows.
 Select the rcedit exectuable by clicking the folder icon in the rcedit entry.

 .. note:: For linux users, you will also need to install wine in order to use rcedit.
 For more information, check https://www.winehq.org/